Oil up more than 3 percent in broad rally ahead of stockpile data

 Both added to gains in post-settlement trade after the API data, with Brent above $65 and U.S. above $60.50 by 4:38 p.m.
 EST (2028 GMT).

-Gasoline and ultra low sulphur diesel closed up more than 3 percent too, climbing further on the API report.
+Gasoline RBc1 and ultra low sulphur diesel HOc1 closed up more than 3 percent too, climbing further on the API report.

 Ahead of the stockpile numbers, the EIA said in a separate report that its forecast for this year's oil demand was at 380,000 barrels per day, up from 340,000 bpd previously.